terales/blackbird-docs/src/content/docs/apps/Google Vertex AI.mdx

 	- Source and Target languages: By default, we get these values from the XLIFF header.
 You can provide different values, no specific format required.
 	- Glossary

 - **Process XLIFF file** given an XLIFF file, processes each translation unit according to provided instructions (default is to translate source tags) and updates the target text for each unit.

-This action supports only version 1.2 of XLIFF currently.
+Note, that all XLIFF actions supports 1.2 and 2.1 versions of the XLIFF format, since these versions are the most commonly used in the industry.
+If you have a different version, please let us know and we will consider adding support for it.

 ### Bucket size, performance and cost